Toro 51480 Corded 14-Inch Electric Weed Wacker

 Recharging time on the battery is longer than we’d like.

 The final entry on our list of best electric weed wackers is undoubtedly the best looking weed trimmer on our list.
 The sleek and sophisticated looking Ryobi 18V One Plus.
 This is an extremely lightweight trimmer/edger that’s ideal for small jobs.
-It can be powered either by ni-cad or lithium-ion batteries (neither one of which is included) and it features a dependable, if a little overanxious, auto line feeder.
+It can be powered either by ni-cad or lithium-ion batteries (neither one of which is included) and it features a dependable if a little overanxious, auto line feeder.
 It’s hungry and aggressive and switches easily between trimmer and upright edger.
 Our only real complaint is the limited adjustability of the handles.
 Other than that it’s all good.
+And for more handy tools like this, check out our guide to the best tillers.

 Leading edge design.